heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 The server application is available as container image.
 This container image is created using [Paketo Builder](https://paketo.io/docs/concepts/builders/) through the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/), eliminating the need for a Dockerfile.

 Here, the server is not configured with any TLS security or authentication.
-It is expected that in deployment this responsibility is delegated to the infrastructure, e. g., a matching Kubernetes Ingress.
+It is expected that in deployment this responsibility is delegated to the infrastructure, e.g., a matching Kubernetes Ingress.

 #### Running Directly as a Docker Container